PRO-2684/pURLfy/README.md

 - `Purlfy.version: string`: The version of pURLfy.

-## 📖 Rules
+## 📖 Rulesets

-Community-contributed rules files are hosted on GitHub, and you can find them at [pURLfy-rules](https://github.com/PRO-2684/pURLfy-rules).
-The format of the rules files is as follows:
+Community-contributed rulesets are hosted on GitHub, and you can find them at [pURLfy-rules](https://github.com/PRO-2684/pURLfy-rules).
+The format of a ruleset file is as follows:

 ```jsonc
 {